Problem skin can be the result of many different things such as hormonal imbalances, poor digestive or liver function, bad diet, and stress.

 The one thing that all problems have in common, apart from dermatitis, is that they all come from the inside of us.
 Our skin reflects the problems that lie beneath, therefore no amount of topical products is going to make it go away, they can just help make the problem easier to live with, and lessen the damage on the skin.
 When topical products are essential, is when you are addressing the route of the problem, and working towards repairing the damage.

 A good selection of skin products can help speed up the healing process and deal with scarring.

 Dermatitis - An inflammatory condition of the skin caused by outside agents.
 By removing whatever is causing the inflammation, the problem will go away within a few days.
 This is usually caused by soaps or products containing irritants.

-Hormonal problems – Usually spots occur around the chin and to the sides of the face, although some people get them randomly.
-Spots can be quite painful and filled with pus.
-It affects mainly teenagers, women who are menopausal or going through changes in their reproductive system, such as starting taking or coming off the contraceptive pill.
+Hormonal Problems – Usually spots occur around the chin and to the sides of the face, although some people get them randomly.
+Spots can be quite painful, and filled with pus.
+It affects mainly teenagers, women who are menopausal, or those going through changes in their reproductive system - such as starting taking or coming off the contraceptive pill.
 If there’s a hormonal imbalance it is best to consult your GP who can assess the situation for you.
-However, most often the problem is associated with changes and until your body has time to adjust to those changes there’s not a lot you can do but take good care of your skin routine to avoid scarring in the future.
+However, most often the problem is associated with changes, and until your body has time to adjust to those changes, there’s not a lot you can do but take good care of your skin routine to avoid scarring in the future.